Skip to content

 INterior Design Cost MDF vs Plywood

-Materials are the quiet, yet major contributor to the cost in interiors.
-You could have two kitchens of identical size and design, but one costs ₹1.5 lakh while the other crosses ₹4 lakh, simply because of material choices.
+Materials are the major contributor to the cost in interiors.
+You could have two kitchens of identical size and design.
+But one costs ₹1.5 lakh, whereas the other crosses ₹4 lakh because of material choices.
 For example, MDF or particle board with laminate is more affordable than solid plywood with premium acrylic or PU finishes.
 Similarly, quartz countertops cost more than granite, and branded hardware significantly outprices local options.

 5. Designer Fees vs Contractor Costs